PDF(53.3 KB) View with Adobe Reader on a variety of devices

 You must shut down any other software modules that currently run.
 A device can run a single software module at a time.
 You must do this from the ASA CLI.
 For example, these commands shut down and uninstall the IPS software module, and then reload the ASA:

-Tip: If the ASA SFR module boot has not completed, the session command fails and a message appears to indicate that the system is unable to connect over TTYS1.
+Tip: If the ASA SFR module boot has not been completed, the session command fails and a message appears to indicate that the system is unable to connect over TTYS1.
 If this occurs, wait for the module boot to complete and try again.

 Enter the setup command in order to configure the system so that you can install the system software package: